Deployment

 The reference deployment splits Enoch across two machines:

-- Control VM — runs the FastAPI control plane, dashboard, queue state, paper review APIs, timers, and optional corpus/export tooling.
+- Control VM — runs the FastAPI control plane, the professional operator dashboard, bounded read models, publication automation APIs, timers, and optional corpus/export tooling.

-- Worker machine — runs the wake-gate API used by Codex/OMX jobs, tracks processes and telemetry, and stores project workspaces and evidence.
+- Worker machine — runs the worker-gate API used by Codex jobs, tracks processes and telemetry, and stores project workspaces and evidence.

 You can also run both roles on one host for development.